charlierproctor/kpcb/README.md

 ### Usage

-- Run `make` to create the binary.
+- Run `make` to create the `hash` executable.
+	- `make clean` removes all executables, if you need to start fresh.
 - Run `./hash SIZE`, where `SIZE` is the size of the hash table you wish to create.
 - Now, you'll enter into a small bash-like environment to play with the hash table.